-Alivardi Khan (1671-1756) was the Nawab Nazim of West Bengal, Bihar and Orissa.
+Alivardi Khan was a Nawab of Bengal from 1740 to1756 AD.
 A Shiite Muslim by religion, Alivardi Khan was the son of Mirza Muhammad Madani, who served Azam Shah, the son of the great Mughal ruler, Aurangzeb.
 His mother was a descent of the Turkish tribe of Afshar.

-The given coin in the image was an issue of Alivardi Khan.
-The obverse the coin is inscribed with Persian legend ‘Sikka Mubarak Badshah Ghazi Alamgir’ while the reverse of the coin read as ‘Zarb Jahangirnagar Sanah 2 Julus Mainamat Manus’.
+During the reign, he issued silver Rupee from Murshidabad, and Jahangirnagar mint.
+These coins were struck in the name of Mughal rulers.
+The coin given above in the image also belongs to his reign.
+It depicts the Rosette mint mark and Persian legend ‘Sikka Mubarak Badshah Ghazi Alamgir’ on its obverse face while the reverse of the coin read as ‘Zarb Jahangirnagar Sarah 2 Julus Mainamat Manus’.